Practical Nursing Specialist MOS 68C

 This position allows for a certification that is transferable into a civilian career.

-For those wishing to continue education beyond the certification, the Army offers tuition assistance programs including book cost assistance.
+For those wishing to continue their education beyond the certification, the Army offers tuition assistance programs including book cost assistance.

 Job Reviews